bosskmk/pluto_menu_bar/README.md

-## PlutoMenuBar for flutter - v1.1.1
+## PlutoMenuBar for flutter - v1.1.2

 PlutoMenuBar is a horizontal menu bar for flutter.

 ### Features
 - Multiple sub-menu : Add as many submenus as you like.
+- Checkbox, Radio menu items.
 - Change the default style : Change the background, font, and border.

 ### Demo